aladdinid/fabric-devkit/README.md

     `export GOPATH=$HOME/go-projects`

 3. Create a folder in `$GOPATH/src` and navigate to it.
-Under the folder clone this repo.
+Under the folder clone this repository.

 # Content